 The churches in Church at Castle are founder members of Cambridge Churches Homeless Project.

-The churches and synagogue of Cambridge work together over the winter months to provide a roving night shelter for up to 15 men.
+Usually, the churches and synagogue of Cambridge work together over the winter months to provide a roving night shelter for up to 15 men.
 We work closely with the other city agencies and aim to provide friendship and support to enable people to move from the streets into suitable accommodation.

 The project’s strength is the wide group of volunteers who cook, chat and provide overnight cover, wash bedding and transport the equipment.
 We offer space on our church hall floor on Wednesday nights from the beginning of December to the end of March each year.
 Most of our volunteers are from Church at Castle.
 We welcome people of all faiths and none who want to volunteer and offer hot food, a safe space and companionship to people who would otherwise be sleeping on our streets.